Can Dogs Eat Salmon Skin? (Healthy Recipes Included)

 How to Cook Salmon for your Dog

 Salmon is easy to cook.
-Start with these tips and then add healing vegetables and herbs for your dog’s specific health issues (below).
+Start with these cooking tips and then add healing vegetables and herbs according to your dog’s specific needs or health issues (below).

-- Choose one of these delicious cooking methods: frying, poaching or baking
+• Choose one of these delicious cooking methods: frying (use coconut or olive oil), poaching or baking

-- Don’t add any spices other than the ones specified below
+• Don’t add any spices other than the ones specified below unless you know they are safe

 Boost the healing benefits of salmon by adding a few simple ingredients to your dog’s meals.
 These are our Canine Herbalist’s absolute favourite salmon recipes for dogs with health issues!